-YES 🗷 NO 🗵 Does your school have a disaster plan and is it updated regularly?
-YES M NO M Have you identified a team of leaders in your school community who will assist in your emergency planning efforts?
+YES 🗷 NO 🗷 Does your school have a disaster plan and is it updated regularly?
+YES 🗷 NO 🗷 Have you identified a team of leaders in your school community who will assist in your emergency planning efforts?
 YES 🗷 NO 🗷 Are you, your teachers and your staff aware of what roles and responsibilities they have under the plan?
 YES 🗷 NO 🗷 Does your plan incorporate the principles of SEMS (Standardized Emergency Management System) and NIMS (National Incident Management System) as required?
 YES 🗷 NO 🗷 Is your staff trained to perform the responsibilities under SEMS/NIMS?
 YES 🗷 NO 🗷 Have you had drills and exercises that involve the performance of SEMS/NIMS duties?
 YES 🗷 NO 🗷 Have you conducted an inventory of the kinds of skills or needs of your staff?
 YES 🗷 NO 🗷 Have you trained your staff in CPR, basic First Aid, SERT (School Emergency Response Team), damage assessment and search and rescue?
+YES X NO X Have you made a list and map of the locations of first aid and emergency supplies and made sure the items are restocked on a regular basis?
+YES 🗷 NO 🗷 Does your site have sufficient supplies (water, food, blankets) to handle emergency situations that may last up to three days?
+YES Z NO Z Is everyone aware of primary evacuation routes and alternate routes?
+Do your drills include using alternative routes?